 C4.17.2 Care must be taken when requests are made to repair safety spectacles.
 Once supplied and fitted no repairs can be effected to an appliance without rendering the protection of the appliance, guaranteed by the manufacturer, null and void.
 Even the replacement of a screw could be seen as interfering with the original standards.
 Safety spectacles must be replaced if damaged in anyway, to maintain the manufacturer’s guarantee and the patient’s ocular protection.

-C4.17.3 Pending a Privy Council Order prescription sports eyewear can only be supplied under the same conditions as other optical appliances.
+C4.17.3 Prescription sports eyewear can only be supplied under the same conditions as other optical appliances.

 C 4.18.1 Registered dispensing opticians may wish to offer their patients other supplementary services to meet particular needs.
 If the registered dispensing optician is satisfied that he/she possesses the necessary knowledge, either by existing training and examination or by additional knowledge and skill acquired through continuing education and training, such services could include: